harisont/harisont.github.io/research.md

 ## Events
 - I am the main organizer of the ongoing [MultiGEC-2025 shared task](https://spraakbanken.gu.se/en/compsla/multigec-2025) on Multilingual text-level Grammatical Error Correction, whose results will be presented at the [14th NLP4CALL workshop](https://spraakbanken.gu.se/en/research/themes/icall/nlp4call-workshop-series/nlp4call2025), co-located with the [NoDaLiDa/Baltic-HLT conference](https://www.nodalida-bhlt2025.eu/) in Tallin, Estonia on March 5, 2024
-- I am one of the organizers of the 2024 workshop of [Applications on Universal Dependencies](https://udapp-sltc-2024.github.io/), co-located with the 2024 Swedish Language Technology Conference ([SLTC 2024](https://sltc2024.github.io/)), on November 29, 2024.
+- I was one of the organizers of the [2024 workshop of Applications on Universal Dependencies](https://udapp-sltc-2024.github.io/), co-located with the 2024 Swedish Language Technology Conference ([SLTC 2024](https://sltc2024.github.io/)), on November 29, 2024.

 ## Reviewing
 I have reviewed for the following venues: